arceryz/godot-fastDI/README.md

 - **Pause Menu + Exit Game Button**

 Everything is centered on the two files `fastDI.gd` and `fastDI.tscn`.
 The full documentation is present in the GDscript file.
+You can disable features by not using the associated API functions.
+The UI can be tailored to your liking in the scene file [scn_test.tscn](/scn_test.tscn).

 The UI layout can be modified by changing the scene.